OpenSprites/OpenSprites-next/ToS.md

  - OpenSprites reserves the right to revoke or terminate Your use of the site without prior notice.
  - OpenSprites reserves the right to revoke any electronic content You upload without any prior notice.
 OpenSprites claims no responsibility for data loss.
  - By using Our services, OpenSprites will accept no responsibility for loss, damage, errors or other circumstances.
  - Content uploaded to OpenSprites remains under its original license.
-Users who download content must follow the terms set by the license.
+Users who download content are encouraged to comply with and maintain the terms set by the license.

 ### Prohibited Actions and Violations of Our Services ###
  - Uploading content which is not in the [public domain](https://en.wikipedia.org/wiki/Public_domain) or under any [Creative Commons license](https://creativecommons.org/share-your-work/licensing-types-examples/).